quickwit-oss/tantivy/README.md

 **Tantivy** is a **full text search engine library** written in rust.

-It is closer to Lucene than to Elastic Search and Solr in the sense it is not an off-the-shelf search engine server, but rather a crate that can be used to build such a search engine.
+It is closer to [Apache Lucene](https://lucene.apache.org/) than to [Elastic Search](https://www.elastic.co/products/elasticsearch) and [Apache Solr](https://lucene.apache.org/solr/) in the sense it is not an off-the-shelf search engine server, but rather a crate that can be used to build such a search engine.